Edna Valley AVA: Climate

 In Edna Valley, killing frosts are rare which is not the case in other inland areas of the county which are denied the benefits of the ocean influence by the mountain barrier.
 There is a gap in this mountain barrier where the Los Osos Valley meets the ocean in the Morro Bay area, 15 mi to the northwest of Edna Valley.
 Los Osos Valley serves as a wide mouthed funnel, providing an unobstructed sweep from the ocean into Edna Valley, bringing frequent morning fog during the summer months and winds in the afternoon.
 The pocket of hills and mountains surrounding Edna Valley captures the marine air, tempered by distance from the coastline, flowing in from Morro Bay through the Los Osos Valley, creating climatic conditions which differentiate Edna Valley from the surrounding areas.
 Although Los Osos Valley is also a distinguishable valley, its proximity to the ocean causes its climate to be colder with more fog and wind than Edna Valley.
 The floor of Edna Valley is approximately 120 to 300 ft above sea level.
 The viticultural area projects into the surrounding uplands to the 600 ft contour line of the Santa Lucia Mountains and to the 400 ft contour line of the San Luis Range on the west.
 The elevations of the surrounding mountainous areas generally range between 1000 to 2400 ft to the northwest, 600 to 1600 ft to the southeast, and 400 to 900 ft to the south and west.
 After evaluating the petition and comments, ATF determined that due to the topographic and climatic features of Edna Valley, it is distinguishable from the surrounding areas.

 Soil

 Major soils within Edna Valley are generally sandy clay loam, clay loam or clay.
 They are generally neutral to moderately alkaline.
 Most soils are calcareous at some level of the surface soil or subsoil.
 Soils in the surrounding mountainous areas above the 400 to 600 ft contour levels are shallower than in the valley and are of poor soil capability.
 Soils in Los Osos Valley are similar to those in Edna Valley but are generally heavier and of better capability.

-Wine industry

-Edna Valley Vineyard, Paragon Vineyard, Chamisal Vineyard, Lawrence Winery and MacGregor Vineyards submitted the ATF petition to establish a viticultural area in San Luis Obispo County, to be named “Edna Valley.”
-The region is best known for its Chardonnay, Pinot noir and Syrah.